datastax/nodejs-driver/examples/README.md

 # DataStax Node.js Driver usage samples

-This folder contains examples on how to use some features of the Node.js Driver for [DataStax Enterprise][dse].
+This folder contains examples on how to use some features of the DataStax Node.js Driver.

 You should also visit the [Documentation][doc-index] and [FAQ][faq].